Trucking Tech Trends Every Logistics Provider Should Know

 Autonomous trucks are predicted to make a major change in the trucking industry.
 Drastically lowering fuel costs and minimizing accidents, Autonomous Trucks are already paving their way in states like Texas.
 The average age of drivers keeps rising making new ones willing to be lonely and gone from home harder to find.
 Having autonomous trucks will increase utilization by 50% because they will not have to take mandated breaks.
 Some companies have quietly started using autonomous truck running lanes in Arizona and Texas.
 They have safety drivers and technicians on board.
 The cameras on the trucks can see 1,000 yards ahead, even at night.
 With these cameras, and other sensors, the trucks can change lanes and other maneuvers twice as fast as a human.
 Texas and seven other states have approved testing for these vehicles, but they must have a driver onboard.
 The next few years will be dedicated for testing and compiling data for future use.

 Technology is fast changing the logistics industry on how business is conducted with customers, employees, government officials, and the like.
 If you are in the logistics industry, one way or another, you will be affected by the rise of technology.
-Here are a few trends that will keep you up to speed on the ever-changing world of trucking.
+These are a couple trends that will keep you up to speed on the ever-changing world of trucking.